lesserwhirls/netchdf/Readme.md

 contents of the file.

 Currently, the Netcdf-4 and HDF5 libraries are not thread safe, not even for read-only applications.
-This is a serious limitation for high performance, scalable applications, and it is disappointing that it hasnt been fixed.
+This is a serious limitation for high performance, scalable applications, and it is disappointing that it hasn't been fixed.
 See [Toward Multi-Threaded Concurrency in HDF5](https://www.hdfgroup.org/wp-content/uploads/2022/05/Toward-MT-HDF5.pdf), and [RFC:Multi-Thread HDF5](https://support.hdfgroup.org/releases/hdf5/documentation/rfc/RFC_multi_thread.pdf) for more information.